100 Years (song)

 "100 Years" is a song by American singer Five for Fighting.
 It was released on November 17, 2003, as the first single from his third studio album, The Battle for Everything (2004).
+A piano-driven soft rock ballad, the song explores life in different ages during a 100-year lifespan.

 The single reached number one on the US Billboard Adult Contemporary chart and number 28 on the Billboard Hot 100.
+Critical reception was generally positive.
 In 2007, the song earned a Platinum certification from the Recording Industry Association of America for more than 1,000,000 copies sold.
 It also charted in Australia and New Zealand, peaking at number 32 in both countries.

+Background and composition

+Written and composed by John Ondrasik, "100 Years" is in the key of G major, with a 4/4 time signature and vocal range of D4 to B5.
+The lyrics tell the perspective of a man recollecting key life moments from ages 15 to 99, including romance, fatherhood, and midlife crisis.

+In a 2004 interview with VH1, Ondrasik summarized the message he wanted to convey in "100 Years": "You can't enjoy every moment.
+Obviously, life is not good all the time, but it's all we have."

+In 2021, Ondrasik reflected on the songwriting of "100 Years" to American Songwriter:

+Critical reception

+People praised "100 Years" as a "poignant piano-based tune" with a "well-crafted message", in a review rating The Battle for Everything 3.5 out of four stars.
+For Billboard, Chuck Taylor commented: "The innate vulnerability of Ondrasik's voice ideally suits the message, making this among the most intelligent, poignant songs of the year."
+Elysa Gardner of USA Today noticed "self-conscious sensitivity and bleating tenor" by Five for Fighting in "100 Years" and some other tracks on The Battle for Everything.

+Todd Goldstein of PopMatters had a more mixed review, calling the song "catchy" but criticizing the lyrical themes as "obvious, painfully overdone".

 Chart performance

 "100 Years" peaked on the US Billboard Hot 100 singles charts at number 28, for the week ending May 24, 2004.
 In December 2004, on the Billboard Year-End Hot 100 singles of 2004 chart, "100 Years" was ranked at number 77 overall for the year.

 "100 Years" peaked at number one on the Billboard Adult Contemporary chart for the week ending May 7, 2004.
 It went on to be the longest-running number-one single of 2004 on the Adult Contemporary chart, staying at number one for 12 non-consecutive weeks.
 The song spent a total of 52 weeks on the Adult Contemporary chart.